JUSTPERFECT/mediawiki/README.md

 packer is being used to create customized AMI for application terraform is being used to provision infrastructure from that image.

+Database password is exported in jenkins using credentials/Environment variable as TF_VAR_password

 Deployed Application Dev URL - http://mediawiki-dev.whyinfra.com